vincentbernat/dashkiosk/README.md

  - `url`: the URL to be loaded
  - `delay`: the delay in seconds this URL should be displayed, default to 0 which means display the URL forever.
+ - `scroll`: when set to `true`, the page will be scrolled.
+The timing is a bit tricky since the time loading and rendering the page is not correctly accounted for.
+If the page is very large, it is possible that the bottom of the page will never be shown.

 An example of such a list is provided in `examples/dashboards.json`.